 - Chlorinated water

 Remember that our microbiome has been evolving since birth, and how you were born (vaginally vs. C-section) may also have had implications for your microbiome.
 It’s a garden, right?
 Many individual factors contribute to its overall current status.
-I’ll talk in the nutrition post about how to support your microbiome.
+For nutrition information on how to support your microbiome check out this acne and nutrition post, or this post on the microbiome and glowing skin.

 Acne is an inflammatory condition, but I’ve also heard it called “the diabetes of the skin.”
 That tells you that blood sugar is important.
 Here’s why: